Load Test

 Run the test

-Since the Skyramp Demo Shop does not require authentication, you can immediately execute the generated test using Python - this allows us to display more meaningful load test results.
-If you prefer, you can also run the test using the specified framework from the generation command.
+For load testing, we run the test using Python directly, which allows us to display more meaningful test results.
+You can also run the test using the specified framework in the generation command; however, only the default result output of that framework will be displayed.

-The test automatically identifies the relevant path parameters, intelligently chains the different requests together, and executes the test 5 times.
+The test automatically identifies the relevant path parameters, intelligently chains the different requests together, and executes the trace as many times as possible in 5 seconds.

 Next Steps